sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

 <li>Disable link damping to ensure link up notifications are delivered instantly.</li>
 </ul>
 <ul>
-<li>Create a WCMP APG with some members whose watch ports are up and some down.</li>
+<li>Create a WCMP/ECMP APG with some members whose watch ports are up and some down.</li>
 </ul>
 <ul>
 <li>Send traffic and ensure only non-excluded member ports receive it, no traffic loss.</li>